ATLFlight/dspal/README.md

 List of devices attached
 997e5d3a	device
 ```
-Now load the dspal_tester app on the device.
+Now load the dspal_tester and version_test apps on the device.
 ```
 make load
 ```